Thursday, April 9, 2015

 8) The further we go, the higher the cliffs.

 9) We come upon this lovely rock shelter with a beautifully formed cupola roof.

-10) We are walking along the base of the cliffs.
+10) We are walking along the ledge of the cliffs.
 There are plenty of rock shelters like this.

-11) To reach our destination, the Flying Carpet, we walk for quite a while along the base of the cliffs ... one side is the cliff face, the other side is a steep drop down to the valley.
-In the below pics, the lady in red checkered shirt is Freda.
+11) To reach our destination, the Flying Carpet, we walk for quite a while along the ledge ... one side is the cliff face, the other side is a steep drop down to the valley.
+In the pics below, the lady in red checkered shirt is Freda.

 12) More of the steep cliffs and the steep drops down the valley.